Melania Trump Misses Big Event, Now Barron MIA: Shades Of Things To Come? [Opinion]

 — Tennessee GOP (@TEN_GOP) January 19, 2017

-Melania was missed at the Washington D.C. black tie event on Tuesday night, as Donald Trump was there alone.
-Kellyanne Conway, Mike Pence and his wife attended, but no Melania.
-While Melania’s absence was a notable absence, the social media sites didn’t react like they have today when Barron wasn’t seen at Thursday’s events.
+Melania was missed at the Washington, D.C., black tie event on Tuesday night, as Donald Trump was there alone.
+Kellyanne Conway, Mike Pence and his Pence’s wife attended, but no Melania.
+While Melania’s absence was notable, social media sites didn’t react like they have today when Barron wasn’t seen at Thursday’s events.
 Cameras caught shots of Melania and Donald Trump looking very happy together as they stepped up to see the Lincoln Memorial, as seen in the tweet below.

 They look so happy, and deserve to be.
 May God bless @realDonaldTrump & @MELANIATRUMP and keep them safe. pic.twitter.com/5x5NFC9sP9